Homepage

 Developing GraphQL Queries Using the pos-cli GUI

-This guide will introduce you to the GraphiQL IDE (integrated development environment) for GraphQL that is a part of the pos-cli tool.
+In this guide, we'll show you how to use the GraphiQL IDE (Integrated Development Environment) for GraphQL that is a part of the pos-cli tool.

-The pos-cli gui serve command is the best way to develop your GraphQL queries.
-It communicates with the platformOS environment, running GraphQL queries against it.
-This means you have a live preview of data from your application.
+The pos-cli gui serve command makes it easy to develop your GraphQL queries.
+It communicates with the platformOS environment by running GraphQL queries against it.
+This allows you to see a live preview of the data from your application.

-It communicates with the database directly, so you are eliminating errors stemming from data going through other layers and features of the system.
+It communicates with the database directly, eliminating errors caused by data passing through other layers or features of the system.

 Requirements

-So that you can follow the steps in this tutorial, you have to have the pos-cli installed and your environment configured.
+Before you begin, make sure you have the pos-cli installed and your environment is properly configured.

 To start GraphiQL locally, run the pos-cli gui serve [environment] command.